wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

 At this point, our angular error in phi is likely somewhere around 4 deg.
 As such, setting `phi_angincr` and `phi_angiter` to 2 and 3 should provide enough sampling.

-7. Parse subtomo parameters and run alignment.
+7. Parse subtomo parameters and run one iteration of alignment.
+   Since we haven't really updated parameters since last unbinning, it's not necessary to run 2 iterations.

    Looking at the output FSC, the average is nearly at sub-nanometer resolution, though we are limited in visualizing this due to pixelsize.
-Given that we have only used 60 Å information in our alignment, this is a clear example that the resolution of high-resolution features is driven by the alignment of low-resolution data.
+   Given that we have only used ~60 Å information in our alignment, this is a clear example that the resolution of high-resolution features is driven by the alignment of low-resolution data.

-8. As noted above, 2 deg angular increments should be sufficient, so our main parameter to change is our low-pass filter.
+9. As noted above, 2 deg angular increments should be sufficient, so our main parameter to change is our low-pass filter.
 Given that our resolution is so high, we can safely set our low pass radius to ~20 Å (17 Fourier pixels).
 Since we have limited computational power, we can play with some methods for cutting down computation time.
 Set the angular iterations to 2 and the search mode to `"shc"`.